kangkyu/accounts_mock/README.md

 + Next, we need to create a new file `index.html.erb` under `apps/views/records/`, this file will act as a bridge between our Rails app and our React Components.

 > State drives one-way reactive data flow
-> the name of the React component we want to render "Records"
+> React component we want to render "Records"
+> Properties to communicate with other components